flyteorg/flytelab/projects/weather_forecasting/README.md

 - experiment with other model architectures, like ensembles, to improve performance
 - for locations that don't have weather data, interpolate predictions for neighboring areas

+## Repo Structure

+- `Dockerfile`: dockerfile for building the image associated with the weather forecasting app
+- `.flyte`: directory containing flyte .ini config files
+- `app`: this directory contains the flyte workflows
+  - `v1`: unmaintained version of the weather forecasting app
+  - `v2`: latest veresion of the weather forecasting app
+- `dashboard`: source for the streamlit app
+- `flytelab`: python package for weather forecasting-specific functions. **NOTE:** Currently the source code in this package is only used by the unmaintained `v1` weather forecasting app.
+In the future functionality from the `v2/workflow.py` script might be refactored into a the `flytelab.weather_forecasting` package.
+- `scripts`: contains bash utility scripts for activating/archiving launch plans

 ## Setup